bt-diana/2048/README.md

 ## Getting Started

-This project is in active development.
-To try out the current version locally:
+To try out the game locally:

 1. Clone the repository:
    ```bash